Jimmy Garoppolo: 2021 season

-During the Wild Card Round of the playoffs against the Dallas Cowboys, Garoppolo had 172 passing yards and an interception in the 23–17 road victory.
-In the Divisional Round, he threw for 131 yards and an interception en route to a 13–10 upset road victory over the heavily favored Packers.
-During the NFC Championship against the Rams, Garoppolo had 232 passing yards and two touchdowns, but threw a costly interception to Travin Howard in the final two minutes in the 20–17 road loss.
+Garoppolo finished the 2021 season with 3,810 passing yards, 20 touchdowns, and 12 interceptions to go along with 51 rushing yards and three touchdowns in 15 games and starts as the 49ers finished the regular season with a 10–7 record.
+During the Wild Card Round against the Dallas Cowboys, Garoppolo recorded 172 passing yards and an interception in the 23–17 road victory.
+In the Divisional Round, he threw for 131 yards and an interception during the 13–10 upset road victory over the heavily favored Packers.
+During the NFC Championship Game against the Rams, Garoppolo had 232 passing yards and two touchdowns, but threw a costly interception to Travin Howard in the final two minutes in the 20–17 road loss.